-- △9-Tetrahydrocannabinol (THC);
+- Δ9-Tetrahydrocannabinol (THC);

 - Tetrahydrocannabinolic Acid (THCA);

 - Cannabidiol (CBD);

-- Cannabidiolic Acid (CBDA); and
+- Cannabidiolic Acid (CBDA);

-- The terpenes described in the most current version of the cannabis inflorescence monograph published by the American Herbal Pharmacopeia (AHP).
+- The terpenes described in the most current version of the cannabis inflorescence monograph published by the American Herbal Pharmacopeia (AHP);

-There is not a standard method available for the quantitative analysis of cannabinoids.
+- Cannabigerol (CBG); and

+- Cannabinol (CBN)

 To minimize the variability that exists with potency testing of cannabis flower, all testing must meet the standard method performance requirements (SMPRs) listed below.
 For matrices not listed, the method performance requirements must be as close to the published SMPRs as possible.
 For consistency, the MMCC recommends that ITLs use the sample preparation and the sample analysis methods listed below.
-The methods have been taken from New York State Department of Health - Wadsworth Center Laboratory of Organic and Analytical Chemistry.
+The methods have been taken from New York State Department of Health - Wadsworth Center Laboratory of Organic and Analytical Chemistry and AOAC International.

-Note:.
-Test samples for potency will consist of a random selection of buds/flower from the analytical sample of cannabis flower collected from a licensee.
+\Note: Test samples for potency will consist of a random selection of buds/flower from the analytical sample of cannabis flower collected from a licensee.
 The laboratory is to maintain procedures for homogenization which are supported through method validation.
 Elevated potency levels will routinely be monitored and confirmed by the MMCC.
 Enforcement action will be taken for laboratories falsely reporting elevated potency levels in METRC and on Certificates of Analysis.